Elizaveta Friesem

 Picture

 Over the last century, the concept of power has been crucial in the vocabulary of movements fighting for racial, gender, and sexual equality.
 Scholars and activists talk about power to explain the persistence of injustices and to propose strategies for their elimination.
 This rhetoric, inspired by Marx’s analysis of struggles between social groups, describes society as divided into oppressors (powerful) and oppressed (powerless).
-The term "power" does not have to be spelled out, but it is often implied.
-In fact, all sides involved in debates on any social issue assign responsibility according to their perception of who is in control, who has made certain choices, and who has the freedom to change the situation.
+The term "power" does not need to be spelled out, but it is often implied.
+In fact, all sides involved in debates on any social issue assign responsibility according to their perceptions of who is in control, who has made certain choices, and who has the freedom to change the situation.

 Of course, relationships that form the social system as a whole are infinitely complex.
-In order to understand this complexity, we will need to go from one extreme (focusing on just one pair of individuals at a time) to another one: imagining a possibility of perceiving all relationships between all human beings at once, both over space and over time.
-On this macro plane of social existence, everybody is interconnected in ways that no individual human brain would be able to fully comprehend.
+In order to understand this complexity, we will need to go from one extreme (focusing on just one pair of individuals at a time) to another one: imagining the possibility of perceiving all relationships between all human beings at once, both over space and over time.
+On this macro plane of social existence, everyone is interconnected in ways that no individual human brain would be able to fully comprehend.

 • About